Aramideh/FireBase-Cloud-Messaging/README.md

 ## Java based Firebase Cloud Messaging (FCM) Quickstart & Python client for FCM

 The Firebase Cloud Messaging Android Quickstart app demonstrates registering an Android app for notifications and handling the receipt of a message.
 InstanceID allows easy registration while FirebaseMessagingService and FirebaseInstanceIDService enable token refreshes and message handling on the client.
-This projects contains python scripts necessary to send clients diffrent types of messages.
+This projects contains python scripts necessary to send diffrent types of messages to registered clients.

 ### Getting Started